 Here is another recipe from my tests of the Kuhn Rikon Family Style 12 quart pressure cooker.

 Beans and rice are one of the few vegetarian combinations that fill me up.
 Most vegetarian meals leave me thinking “that tasted great – where’s the rest of dinner?”
 I don’t have that reaction when the meal has beans; they’re hearty enough to fill me up.
-But, eating lentils every two or three weeks gets a little repetitive.
-I’m always looking for variations on beans and rice.
+But, beans and rice every week gets boring.
+I’m always looking for new versions I can try.

 The pressure cooker gives me a noticeably faster cooking time, even with the natural pressure release that I like to use with beans.
 The lentils are done pressure cooking in about 20 minutes, instead of the 35 to 45 minutes of simmering that they usually take.
 That extra fifteen minutes can be the difference between my getting dinner on the table on a busy weeknight, and succumbing to the temptation of fast food.